 When Animal Crossing’s pattern resolution is only 32×32 but you want a more detailed picture of Jeff Goldblum in your town from r/AnimalCrossing

 Animal Crossing: New Horizons released on Friday, 21st March.
-Given how intense 2020 has been and the fact we’re social distancing for what experts are expecting to be at least a few more months, it couldn’t have come at a more perfect time.
+Given how intense 2020 has been, it really couldn’t have come at a more perfect time.